 This statement is provided in compliance with the Modern Slavery Act 2015 (“the 2015 Act”) and sets out the Group’s, and any qualifying subsidiaries’[i], approach to ensuring that Modern Slavery does not take place anywhere within our own business or in any of our supply chains.
 The following steps have been, or are in the process of being, taken in this regard:-

-- This is the first full year in which our obligations under the 2015 Act, and the standards of behaviour we expect under the Policy, have been specifically referenced in our Code of Business Ethics (“the Code”).
+- The key requirements of the Policy are referenced in our Code of Business Ethics (“the Code”).
 The Code is available to all employees in their local language and is also provided on the TT Electronics website.
-Both the Code and our Policy make specific reference to the TT Electronics’ whistle-blower hotline, which is available to report alleged breaches of the Policy on an anonymous basis.
+Both the Code and our Policy make specific reference to the TT Electronics’ whistle-blower hotline , which is available to report alleged breaches of the Policy on an anonymous basis.
 Staff operating in key roles (including sales, marketing and finance) are required to confirm on an annual basis that they understand and will comply with the requirements of the Code.

 - TT Electronics is a member of the Responsible Business Alliance, pursuant to which we continue to make a formal commitment to uphold the human rights of workers (at all points in the supply chain) and to treat them with dignity and respect as understood by the international community.
 This includes concepts covered by the remit of the 2015 Act such as “freely chosen employment” and treatment of young workers.